animir/node-rate-limiter-flexible/MYSQL.md

 ### Benchmark

-Endpoint is pure NodeJS endpoint launched in `node:latest` and `mysql:5.7` Docker containers with 4 workers
+Endpoint is pure NodeJS endpoint launched in `node:10.5.0-jessie` and `mysql:5.7` Docker containers with 4 workers

 Endpoint is limited by `RateLimiterMySQL` with config: